Titre de section

 20 Quoted from Desportes, Diverses amours, ed.
 Victor E. Graham (Geneva: Droz, 1963), p.
 205.

-21 See especially Je vous envoye un bouquet que ma main, originally in the Continuation des Amours of 1555, then incorporated as sonnet 6 in Le second livre des Amours for Marie in 1560, and nally dropped from that sequence in 1578 upon the publication of the poem derived from it, Quand vous serez bien vieille, in Sonnets pour Hélène.
+21 See especially Je vous envoye un bouquet que ma main, originally in the Continuation des Amours of 1555, then incorporated as sonnet 6 in Le second livre des Amours for Marie in 1560, and finally dropped from that sequence in 1578 upon the publication of the poem derived from it, Quand vous serez bien vieille, in Sonnets pour Hélène.